madelinegarrett/Lab-13-StatsSloths-/README.md

 ### Zandy's Section:
-* Question: Are deaths related to falls increasing over time and do they differ by country.
+* Question: Are deaths related to falls increasing over time?
-* This question helps us to answer our main question by seeing if more or less people die due to falls over the years and if a certain country might have a higher mortality rate than other countries.
+* This question helps us to answer our main question by seeing if more or less people die due to falls over the years.
 * Map Code:
 ```{r}
 falls_df <- read_csv("falls_deaths_per_100000_people.csv") %>%